evert/evert.github.com/_posts/2017/2017-04-03-rest-embedding-hal-http2.md

 Well, when you look at any of the common hypermedia formats, you'll find that each of them has a slightly different idea about it.
-However, each of these formats tend to have something in common: they treat items in a collection as a sort of 'sub-resource' inside a 'resource'.
+However, each of these formats tends to have something in common: they treat items in a collection as a sort of 'sub-resource' inside a 'resource'.